golemfactory/golem-docs/src/pages/docs/creators/index.md

 ---

-### Examples

-Dive into real-world applications and discover how Golem's versatile platform can empower your development journey.
-Our examples span various use cases, illustrating the flexibility and power of Golem in different scenarios.

-- **Machine Learning Models**: Learn how to deploy and train machine learning models efficiently using Golem's distributed computing power.
-These examples guide you through the process, from setting up your environment to executing large-scale training sessions.

-- **Data Processing and Analysis**: Discover how to leverage Golem for intensive data processing tasks.
-Our examples showcase how to handle large datasets, perform complex computations, and analyze results effectively, all distributed across multiple nodes.

-- **Web Hosting on Golem**: Explore the innovative approach of hosting websites and web services on Golem.
-These examples provide insights into setting up decentralized hosting.

----

 ### How to Acquire $GLM

 - **Test Network for Developers**: Specifically designed for new participants in the Golem network and developers experimenting with their projects, this test network introduces "tGLM," a testnet token. tGLM is a simulated version of the Golem token (GLM) used exclusively within the Golem testnet.
 It's important to note that tGLM holds no real-world value, serving solely for development and testing purposes within the Golem Network.